daryllxd/lifelong-learning/startups/growthhacker-recipes.md

 ## 5: Email Sniper

-2. Rapprotive extension for Gmail, to know if target is valid.
+2. Rapportive extension for Gmail, to know if target is valid.
 3. Canned responses within Gmail/settings.
 4. Post-send strategy: Toutapp, RightInbox to see when the messages are read.
 5. Follow up emails, send it, Check Followup.cc